ADOBE VALUE INCENTIVE PLAN TERMS AND CONDITIONS

 3.6 Returns.
 Without prejudice to any rights that a Member may have under any consumer laws in the jurisdiction that Member is located, once a Product is installed or accessed, Member cannot return it.
 If Member requests a return prior to installation, Member must return the entire order.
 Member must request the return of Products purchased under the Agreement through Member’s Account Manager.
 Subject to any applicable warranty rights, return requests must be made to Member’s Account Manager within fourteen (14) days after Member’s original Product order date.
 Adobe must approve all return requests before any return is valid, as further described in the Program Guide.

-4.3 Use of Information; Marketing.
-Adobe may use information about Member or Affiliate, including name and contact information, for: (a) fulfilling obligations under the Agreement and (b) contacting Member or Affiliate via email, telephone, or postal mail regarding the Program and other Adobe products and services.
-You can opt-out of Adobe marketing messages at any time.
-For more information, please see the Adobe Privacy Center (http://www.adobe.com/go/privacy).
+5.3 Use of Information.
+Adobe may use information about Member or Affiliate, including name and contact information, for fulfilling obligations under the Agreement.
+For more information, please see the Adobe Privacy Center (adobe.com/privacy).

 This Agreement is prepared and is executed in the English language only.
 The English language version shall be controlling in all respects, and any version of this Agreement in any other language, shall not be binding and shall have no effect.
 Further, each party agrees that signature by Member or Adobe on any non-English language version, even if there is no signature(s) on the English language version shall be deemed execution of the English language version and binding on the parties.
 Without limiting the foregoing, if there is any conflict or inconsistency between the English language version of this Agreement and any other translated version of this Agreement, the English language version and interpretation shall prevail.
 All communications or notices to be made or given pursuant to this Agreement and any disputes arising under this Agreement shall be conducted or resolved in the English language.